zcybrgd/Shop-Spot-Online-Marketplace/README.md

 # Online Marketplace

-an online marketplace i built while learning the Django framework i called it Shop Spot
+an online marketplace i built while learning the Django framework\n\n it is called Shop Spot
 # functionality implemented :
 - Authentication
 - Database for items and their different categories
 - Dashboard to display the items
 - Communication between Users
 - CRUD operations for items
-- Searching operation
+- Searching feature

 any additional resources, or advice to master backend developement is welcomed <3<3\n\n media resources from : https://www.pexels.com/